-Develop, test, and evaluate a vision-based machine-learning algorithm capable of capturing civil information and populating standardized survey questions in Esri Survey123 forms.
-The vision-based machine-learning algorithm must be capable of interfacing with Esri Survey123 collection software and Esri ArcGIS Online, and must discover and capture data from satellite and unmanned aerial vehicle imagery.
-The integrated software solution must allow the user to increase both the accuracy of collected data and the volume of collected data through an efficient user interface (UI) that optimizes workflow in order to better support Command understanding of designated areas of interest (AOIs).
+Develop, test, and evaluate software solutions that leverage vision-based machine-learning algorithms capable of capturing civil information and populating standardized survey questions in Esri Survey123 forms.
+The vision-based machine-learning algorithm must be capable of interfacing with Esri Survey123 collection software and Esri ArcGIS Online, and must discover and capture data from satellite imagery and unmanned aerial surveillance imagery.
+The Esri Survey 123 dictates the schema of civil information that must be captured.
+The integrated software solution must allow the user to increase both the accuracy of collected data and the volume of collected data through an efficient user interface that optimizes workflow in order to better support Command understanding of designated areas of interest.
 The implemented solution shall have the following capabilities:

-• High count accuracy for ground entities (e.g., number of hangars on an airfield, number of structures in a compound, etc.);

-- High accuracy measurement data for ground entities (e.g., lengths and widths of identified runways, area of terminal buildings, length and width of main thoroughfares and roads, etc.); and - High object identification accuracy for ground entities (e.g., buildings, runways, roads, railways, power plants, transformers and power lines, communications towers, canals, bridges, and other civil infrastructure).
+- High count accuracy for ground entities (e.g., number of hangars on an airfield, number of structures in a compound, etc.); - High accuracy measurement data for ground entities (e.g., lengths and widths of identified runways, area of terminal buildings, length and width of main thoroughfares and roads, etc.); and - High object identification accuracy for ground entities (e.g., buildings, runways, roads, railways, power plants, transformers and power lines, communications towers, canals, bridges, and other civil infrastructure).